email: offner "at" cs.umb.edu

 When I first started learning about this field, I had a lot of questions.
 Each time I teach this course, I have a few more questions.
 Questions are good.
 If you don't ask questions, I worry that you are not really understanding this material.

 Even if you think your question is "stupid", please ask it anyway.
 In the first place, I've never really been asked a stupid question.
 In the second place, my job is to answer your questions.
 You are paying good money for this course.
-You are entitled to get your questions answered, and I'm very happy to do this.
+You are entitled to get your questions answered, and I'm happy to do this.
+I really mean it.

 Finally, I guarantee you that if you ask a question in class, there will be several other students with the same question, and they will be so grateful to you for asking it.
 So don't be afraid.
 Many times I have found that it is the very best students in the class who ask the most questions.

 A Note About Written Work

 An important part of this course is for you to begin to learn how seasoned engineers design and implement projects.
 To do this, they have to communicate clearly with each other.
 In almost every assignment, I will ask you to write down some explanations, some thoughts on design, or something similar.
 I expect these essays to be written clearly, so that I can understand what you are saying.
 Remember—it is not my job to guess what you mean, any more than it is the computer's job to guess what your programs mean.
 A significant part of your grade in this class will be determined by this written work.

 In particular, you should always run a spell-checker on your written work, and you should look it over for proper grammar and usage.
 I am going to be pretty serious about this.
 Spelling errors are easy to catch with a spell checker, and I expect you to use one.